-The Department of Anesthesiology at HSS offers a unique approach to anesthesia and pain management—it is called Regional Anesthesia.
+The Department offers a unique approach to anesthesia and pain management—it is called Regional Anesthesia.
 It is used for many types of operations and procedures; a familiar example is an epidural for a pregnant woman in labor.
 Regional Anesthesia is especially good for orthopedic surgery because we can temporarily “block” sensation to the extremity that is being repaired by the surgeons.
 You may hear the term “block” used to mean Regional Anesthesia.
 At HSS, we perform over 25,000 regional anesthetics a year in the operating room (OR).

 Just like an adult, a child who has an operation on his/ her hip or leg may receive a spinal for anesthesia and an epidural catheter to be used for pain management after surgery.
 Sometimes patients having foot or ankle surgery have a small catheter placed in the back of the knee to provide pain-relief during their hospital stay.
 We call these techniques “nerve blocks.”
 With the advances of modern science, we now use ultrasound to guide the majority of our nerve blocks.
 In children, the blocks are performed in the operating room after they are asleep.